Ardgartan

 Ardgartan is a hamlet in Argyll and Bute, Scotland.
-It is located on the shores of Loch Long, at the bottom of Glen Croe.
+It is located on the shores of Loch Long at the bottom of Glen Croe.

-Ardgartan lies within the Argyll Forest Park, which is itself within the Loch Lomond and The Trossachs National Park.
+Ardgartan lies within the Argyll Forest Park which itself is within the Loch Lomond and The Trossachs National Park.

 Ardgartan House

 The house was used as a youth hostel run by the Scottish Youth Hostels Association and operated for 70 years until it was closed in 2002.